LaravelDaily/Laravel-Reservations-Course/course/06 - Managing Activities and Assign Guides.md

 });
 ```

-As for the navigation link, `Activities` will be visible only for `Company Owner` users.
-So, we will add a link below the `Guides`.
+As for the navigation, we will add the `Activities` link after the `Guides`.

 **resources/views/layouts/navigation.blade.php**:
 ```blade